isogramc/pixelcat/README.md

 ![PixelCat](https://github.com/user-attachments/assets/b36e7852-c9b7-47fd-9e78-69e3e7eeac93)

-PixelCat is a platform escape game designed and Developed by Andres Ochoa and Trix Mostert for Ironhack's Project in Week 8 of the October intake. :+1:
+PixelCat is a platform escape game designed and Developed by Andres Ochoa and Trix Mostert :+1:
 ---

 The MVP is a classic 80's arcade style game with the hero (pixelcat) having to collect items (inventory) to escape the kitchen that belongs to the villain.
 He also has to dodge obstacles. :laughing: